What is a Mexican Tourist Card and where to get it?

 Free Mexico Travel Guide and Travel Information

-A Tourist Card also called an FMM (“Forma Migratoria Múltiple”), is a tourist permit that is required for all foreign citizen travelers to Mexico who will not be engaged in any type of remunerated work.
+The Tourist Card, also called FMM (“Forma Migratoria Múltiple”), is a crucial document, a tourist permit required by all foreign travelers coming to Mexico as tourists who do not intend to engage in any paid work.

-• Foreign nationals who will be working in Mexico are required to obtain a work visa from the National Immigration Institute (INM).
+Foreign visitors who plan to work in Mexico are required to obtain a work visa from the National Immigration Institute (INM).

-The border zone, comprised an area roughly 20 km into Mexico from the U.S. border and also included most of Baja California and the Sonora “free zone”.
+US Border Zone: The so-called border zone covered an area approximately 20 km from the US border in Mexico, and also included most of Baja California and the Sonora “free zone”.

 Get your Mexico Tourist Card online